pywbem/pywbemtools/docs/development.rst

    This will install Python packages into the active Python environment, and OS-level packages.

-4. Unix-like environments on Windows (such as CygWin, MinGW, Babun, or Gow) bring their own Python, so double check that the active Python environment is the one you want to use.
+4. Unix-like environments on Windows (such as CygWin, MinGW, Babun, Gow, or WSL(Windows subsystem for Linux)) may bring their own Python, so double check that the active Python environment is the one you want to use.

 5. Install the prerequisites for pywbemtools development.
    This will install Python packages into the active Python environment,